privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 ## Batcher Nodes and Submitting L2 Transaction Data

 There are two different L1 smart contracts that batcher nodes will use to post the transaction data.
-One is known as the ‘delayed inbox’ while the other is known as the ‘sequencer inbox’.
+One is known as the 'delayed inbox' while the other is known as the 'sequencer inbox'.
 Anyone can send transactions to the delayed inbox, whereas only the sequencer can send transactions to the sequencer inbox.
 The sequencer inbox pulls in transaction data from the delayed inbox and interweaves it with the other L2 transactions submitted by the sequencer.
 Therefore, the sequencer inbox is the primary contract where every validator pulls in the latest L2 transaction data.

 There are 3 types of batcher nodes — forwarders, aggregators, and sequencers.
 Users can send their L2 transactions to any of these 3 nodes.
 Forwarder nodes forward any L2 transactions to a designated address of another node.
 The designated node can be either a sequencer or an aggregator and is referred to as the aggregator address.